daniel-sj-hong/weather-app/README.md

 ## Future Features
 - Make app mobile reponsive.
 - Geolocation.
-By asking for permission for user location, the app will auto generate the weather and forecast for user's location
+By asking for permission for user location, the app will auto generate the weather and forecast for user's location.
 - Fahrenheit to celsius switcher.
 - Deployment.